rohansaw/openlayers-prefetching/README.md

 [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a).
 The timeseries of imagery is preloaded before the user navigates to the corresponding layers.

-To run the examples locally:
+To run the examples locally, you will have to point the package name to the local dist build insteaf of the `unpkg` link in `examples/advanced.html`.
+Then run:

 ```bash
 npm run build && npm run serve